lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 A secure wipe is performed automatically in certain situations, or can be requested manually by the host software.
 The full secure wipe is automatically initiated as a local reaction to a fatal error.
 In addition, it can be triggered by the [Life Cycle Controller]({{<relref "/hw/ip/lc_ctrl/doc" >}}) before RMA entry using the `lc_rma_req/ack` interface.
+In both cases OTBN enters the locked state afterwards and needs to be reset.
 A secure wipe of only the internal state is performed after reset, whenever an OTBN operation is complete, and after a recoverable error.
 Finally, host software can manually trigger the data memory and instruction memory secure wipe operations by issuing an appropriate [command](#design-details-commands).